Camille Colatosti, Ph.D.

-She has published numerous articles on education, women’s issues, and other social topics.
-She is the author of the books To Be an Artist: Musicians, Visual Artists, Writers, and Dancers Speak (2012) and Stopping Sexual Harassment (2002).
+Camille has published numerous articles on education, women’s issues, and other social topics.
+She is the author of the books To Be an Artist: Musicians, Visual Artists, Writers, and Dancers Speak (2012; 2023 2nd ed.) and Stopping Sexual Harassment (2002).

-Colatosti earned her Ph.D. and Master’s of Arts in English Language and Literature from the University of Michigan-Ann Arbor.
-She received her B.A. in English from the University of Massachusetts, Amherst.
+An educator for more than 30 years, Camille earned her Ph.D. and Master’s of Arts in English Language and Literature from the University of Michigan-Ann Arbor.
+She earned her Bachelor of Arts in English from the University of Massachusetts-Amherst.

 I believe in the power of art and creativity to change the world.
 I believe in the power of education, and I believe in the power of people working together.
 My educational philosophy and leadership practice is informed by, and inseparable from, these beliefs.
 I approach education, administration, and leadership as creative arts that require teamwork, patience, listening, and innovation.